Filing a Claim for Refund (Publication 117)

 • Compare this rate to the rate you were charged at the time of registration with DMV.

-• If you were in fact overcharged, please download and submit a completed CDTFA-101-DMV, Claim for Refund or Credit for Tax Paid to DMV, and your supporting documentation to the CDTFA to request your refund.
+• If you were overcharged, you can file the claim to us online or download and submit CDTFA-101-DMV, Claim for Refund or Credit for Tax Paid to DMV, and your supporting documentation to us to request your refund.

 Consumer Use Tax Section, MIC:37